jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.

 My Wikipedia pages ade car insurance policy rules and accident fault regulations a little easier to understand.
-By opening up society's rulebook I constructed a tiny piece of the Internet Age rulebook; The Life Star.
+By opening up society's rulebook, I constructed a tiny piece of the Internet Age rulebook, The Life Star.

-That's probably why it felt so majical to press "edit now".
+That's why it felt so majical to press "edit now."
 With every piece of open and easy to read rules, the Death Star gets a little smaller.

 Doing that definitely put a big smile on my face.

-## Death Star Goes Ka Boom
+## Death Star Goes KaBoom

 Stargazer, let's take a second to appreciate the irony of pain.
-Every lifeform hates it, but without feeling hunger, thirst, or cold we wouldn't exist.
+Every lifeform hates it, but without feeling hunger, thirst, or cold, we wouldn't exist.
 Evolution is a problem solved with an adaption.
-Can a penquin in a zoo evolve to Antartica's ever changing environment?
+Can a penguin in a zoo evolve to Antarctica's ever-changing environment?

-The middle-class flocked to Wikipedia and made it a worldwide force.
-We also gave ourselves internet music and movies by using torrent sites.
+The middle-class flocked to Wikipedia as we did to internet music and movies by using torrent sites.
 We didn't need marches or protests.
-We only needed to reached for a new tool, use the lever of power to evolve humanity.
+We only needed to reach for a new tool, use the lever of power to evolve humanity.
 We bypass the Death Star when we do what's best for us.

-And we're right to be selfish, because we're the ones feeling frontline pain.
+And we're right to be selfish because we're the ones feeling frontline pain.

 Of course, the antagonists will disagree.
 After all, the formal education industry has given American college [students 1.5 trillion in student debt](https://en.wikipedia.org/wiki/Student_debt).
-Hollywood is given billions in subsidies despite having empty theatres, bad movies, off-shored production, and many self-congratulatory and splendid banquets and balls; not to mention a culture of "creative accounting" and sexual predators.
+Hollywood is given billions in subsidies despite having empty theatres, bad movies, off-shored production, and many splendid banquets and balls.
+Not to mention a culture of "creative accounting" and sexual predators.

 The middle-class is the beacon of evolution because we have no ulterior motives.

 We are rational beings because we feel the pain of everyday life.
 We rightfully rejected the dark majic of Blu-ray and HD-DVD, and endured the Death Star attacks when using BitTorrent and worked to evolve humanity.

-And if you still doubt Main Street being inherently just, once protagonist Reed Hastings gave the public internet streaming at a fair price with Netflix (2008) the middle-class proved the frontline's superior ethics and morality.
+And if you still doubt Main Street being inherently just, realize this.

+Once protagonist Reed Hastings gave the public internet streaming at a fair price with Netflix (2008), the middle-class proved the frontline's superior ethics and morality.

 Look at the graph below.
 You'll see the Industrial Age evolving into the Internet Age.
 This is the power of an empowered middle-class practicing good politics and grabbing hold of the lever of power.
 Evolution is always right in Nature, and Techvolution is always right in the game of civilization.